COVID-19 vaccine availability: Where to find it Sunday - News Break

 (Tomohiro Ohsumi / Getty)

-(TALLADEGA, AL) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Talladega, where several locations have it on hand, according to an online database.
+(DEFUNIAK SPRINGS, FL) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Defuniak Springs have it on hand, according to an online database.

 After the Biden administration earlier said all Americans would be eligible for the vaccine by May 1, in early April the administration moved that date to April 19.